Massive Belgium Triple Pendant Lamp

 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

-Other versions: Different colours: white, green, orange… Different models, but always with the holes in the chrome plate on top of the lamp.
+Other versions: This Massive Belgium triple pendant lamp exists in several colours: white, green, orange… Different models were made, but always with the holes in the chrome plate on top of the lamp.
 Exists as a single pendant, 3, 5 ,6 and more together, several lights on a rail, together as a chandelier, 6, 8, 12 lamps, wall lamp… they were a huge success.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.

 In the 1980s Massive became the leading brand in Europe.
 In 2002, the brothers left the company to the investment fund CVC Capital Partners, for allegedly more than 250 million euros.
 Since 2008 the company is owned by Philips and the name of the shops is changed into Light Gallery.